leyulunna/HousingHub-client/README.md

 # HousingHub Client – Frontend

-This repository contains the **frontend client** for the HousingHub project.
+This repository contains the frontend client for the HousingHub project.
+It is built with React and connects to the Machine Learning API backend for property-price prediction and interactive visualizations.

-It is built with React and connects to the Machine Learning API backend.
+While this repo focuses primarily on the UI, user interactions, and API integrations, I also contributed to the backend API services.
+My backend work includes implementing and integrating REST API endpoints that expose the Machine Learning team’s model outputs to the frontend, ensuring smooth end-to-end data flow between the ML service and the user interface.

 The backend ML API repository is here: